Subscribe To Our Blog

 5. You have to spend money to make money:

 I was too frugal at times, and I have definitely wasted some along the way.
 But if you don’t explore new options you’ll never know what’s right for you.
 For instance, I’ve tried a few products to add to my business.
 Some have worked out great and have been lucrative partnerships, and some I had to ditch.
 This was the case with FitBudd.
-I wasn’t excited about the platform I was using so I tried the free month with FitBudd and knew right away that I made the right choice.
+I wasn’t excited about the platform I was using, so I tried the free month with FitBudd personal trainer software and knew right away that I made the right choice.
 If you don’t believe in the product, and the price point doesn’t work for your clientele, then it’s a no-go.
 I learned a lot and had a lot of fun meeting new people.
 One thing for sure is that it’s been a great journey and there have been lots of ups and downs along the way.

 The best piece of advice I can give to anyone starting their journey as a fitness coach is to make sure you’re doing it for the right reason.
 You may be happy just working in a gym as an employee without all the extra responsibility.
 But if you want to be an independent fitness coach building your own business it can be very rewarding.
 It has helped me to grow as a person as well as a coach.
 With the addition of the internet and tools like FitBudd, you can reach people all over the world.
 Everyone is literally a click away from learning about you and what you do.
 Take advantage of all the tools out there.
 Take the time to learn and grow, and most of all believe in yourself and walk the walk.